JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

 -
   - ***How did you solve it?***

-Danish friend , read throw contract , found apartment to her and communicated with the agency , dependent on Danish freinds in a way (she can mannage by herself but it gonna be a lot harder)
+Danish friend , read through the contract , found apartment to her and communicated with the agency , dependent on Danish freinds in a way (she can manage by herself but it is a lot harder)

 Google translate "People who speak in Danish have access to a little bit more information  because Google Translate does a good job in translating but it is not always as accurate"